dondi3go/supersynk/README.md

 heavy rethinking, because you are punk.
 Well, in fact disorder is punk, but I would prefer my animations to be nice and this project not to suffer from too many embarassing issues.

 What can be done fast about this disorder ?
-This is what i did.
+This is what I did.
 As the latence can occur on the way between the client and the server, or on the way back, between the server and the client, I decided to discard all the requests arriving **late** on the server, or the responses arriving **late** on the client.
 To do that, I used the HTTP request and HTTP response headers to store the emission time, only took into account the messages in an increasing time order, and forget the others.

+Why using headers and not the payload of the requests ?
+Because the payload is for more for application logic, and the HTTP disorder issue is more a protocol issue (HTTP, I like you anyway).

 What do I mean by *forget the others* ?
 When a message arrives **late** on the server, its content is ignored (I already have a more up-to-date content stored on this server) and